elastic/integrations/packages/zscaler_zia/docs/README.md

 # Zscaler ZIA

 This integration is for Zscaler Internet Access logs [ZIA](https://help.zscaler.com/zia/documentation-knowledgebase/authentication-administration).
-It can be used to receive logs sent by NSS log server on respective TCP ports and Sandbox Report using API.
+It can be used to receive logs sent by NSS log server on respective TCP ports, and Sandbox Report using API.

 The log message is expected to be in JSON format.
 The data is mapped to ECS fields where applicable and the remaining fields are written under `zscaler_zia.<data-stream-name>.*`.